Ev-Hoang/Bedrock-Chest-Case-Opening/README.md

 This mod is provided "as is", without warranty of any kind.
 Use at your own risk.

 Download Link (v0.1 Beta) : https://github.com/Ev-Hoang/Bedrock-Chest-Case-Opening/releases/tag/Beta
+This version is for 1.8.9 Minecraft only.
+Not planning to update on every version.

 For permission requests, contact the author at: Brickycraft0401@gmail.com